Sherri-Son/Python---Modeling-Inflation-Inequality/README.md

 This project investigates how inflation during the COVID-19 era (2020–2024) disproportionately impacted lower-income U.S. households.
 While the national CPI peaked at 8% in 2022, households in the lowest income quintile experienced effective inflation rates of 10–11%—driven by surging costs in food, energy, and transportation—while wealthier households were partially insulated by spending more on services with modest price growth.

-By integrating Bureau of Labor Statistics (BLS) **Consumer Price Index (CPI)** data with the **Consumer Expenditure Survey (CEX)**, the study calculates household-level effective inflation rates across 58,456 U.S. households and applies regression, classification, and clustering techniques to quantify who bears the greatest inflation burden and why.
+By integrating Bureau of Labor Statistics (BLS) Consumer Price Index (CPI) data with the Consumer Expenditure Survey (CEX), the study calculates household-level effective inflation rates across 58,456 U.S. households and applies regression, classification, and clustering techniques to quantify who bears the greatest inflation burden and why.

 ---

 ## Key Findings

-- **1.46 percentage point gap** in effective inflation between the poorest (Q1) and wealthiest (Q5) income quintiles, expanding to 2–3 points during peak inflation in mid-2022.
+- 1.46 percentage point gap in effective inflation between the poorest (Q1) and wealthiest (Q5) income quintiles, expanding to 2–3 points during peak inflation in mid-2022.
-- **16% of households** ("High-Inflation Group") faced average rates of **9.72%**, nearly double the rate of the affluent majority.
+- 16% of households ("High-Inflation Group") faced average rates of 9.72%, nearly double the rate of the affluent majority.
-- **Consumption patterns matter more than demographics**: K-Means clustering revealed that high transportation and energy spending shares—not age or family type alone—drove the greatest inflation exposure.
+- Consumption patterns matter more than demographics: K-Means clustering revealed that high transportation and energy spending shares—not age or family type alone—drove the greatest inflation exposure.
-- **Homeownership does not uniformly protect against inflation**: Q1 homeowners actually faced *higher* inflation than Q1 renters, challenging the assumption that fixed-rate mortgages shield low-income households.
+- Homeownership does not uniformly protect against inflation: Q1 homeowners actually faced *higher* inflation than Q1 renters, challenging the assumption that fixed-rate mortgages shield low-income households.
-- Regression models (Random Forest, XGBoost) achieved **R² > 0.70**, with food, energy, and housing expenditure shares as the strongest predictors.
+- Regression models (Random Forest, XGBoost) achieved R² > 0.70, with food, energy, and housing expenditure shares as the strongest predictors.
-- Classification models categorized households into low/medium/high inflation burden groups at **>80% accuracy**.
+- Classification models categorized households into low/medium/high inflation burden groups at >80% accuracy.

 ---